 - Nutrition – in order to restore the disk we also are going to need to include different substances in our diet.
 There are a lot of supplements on the market, of course.
 If you wish to try them, that’s fine.
 I personally don’t like them.
 I have tried one with glucosamine and chondroitin, but I didn’t feel any different.
 So, if you have the opportunity to take these with the food or from more natural sources, it will be great.

-You can find these substances in sea food and animal cartilages and by digesting them we ensure the building blocks for the connecting tissue for our joints and spine.
-Also we will need more Omega 3 fatty acids, which can be supplied from cold pressed oils, fatty fish, flax seeds, chia and many more.
+You can find these substances in seafood and animal cartilages and by digesting them we ensure the building blocks for the connecting tissue for our joints and spine.
+Also, we will need more Omega 3 fatty acids, which can be supplied from cold pressed oils, fatty fish, flax seeds, chia and many more.
 Vitamins from B group are very beneficial for people with herniated disks and all kinds of issues with the peripheral nervous system.
-Vitmans B1, B6 and B12 nourish the nerves and help them recover from the disk accident.
-Usually doctors prescribe them as a part of the treatment, but It is worth mentioning anyway.
+Vitamins B1, B6 and B12 nourish the nerves and help them recover from the disk accident.
+Usually, doctors prescribe them as a part of the treatment, but It is worth mentioning anyway.